WarrenAdam/Social-Network-API/README.md

 The following was adpated from the Module 18 coding bootcamp portal:

 ## User Story:
-AS A social media startup
+AS A social media startup <br>
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+I WANT an API for my social network that uses a NoSQL database <br>
+SO THAT my website can handle large amounts of unstructured data

 ## Acceptance Criteria:
-GIVEN a social network API
+GIVEN a social network API<br>
-WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON
+WHEN I enter the command to invoke the application<br>
+THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON